Combat Fitness vs Hard to Kill Fitness: Which Is Worth It?

 Hard to Kill Fitness provides:

-This makes it more broadly applicable, but less specialized.
+This makes it more broadly applicable, but in our view less specialized for a single tactical outcome.

 Data, Metrics, and Performance Tracking